kangsoon-dev/cloud-certification-cheatsheets/README.md

 - S3 Standard-IA - For less frequently accessed data (not accessed for 30 days), rapid access when needed.
 Costs less.
 - S3 Standard-One ZoneIA - For less frequently accessed data (not accessed for 30 days), rapid access when needed.
 Stored in single AZ.
 - S3 Glacier
     - Glacier Instance retrieval - Data access once a quarter (90 days).
 Millisec data retrieval
     - Glacier Flexible retrieval- Data access once a quarter (90 days).
 Can wait up to 12hrs for data retrieval
     - Glacier Deep Archive - Data access once in 180 days.
 Can wait up to 48 hours for retrieval.
 Lowest cost.
 - S3 Intelligent Tiering - Automatic movement of objects between storage classes

 **S3 Lifecycle Rules**
 - Transition Actions - Defines when objects are transitioned to other storage classes.
 - Expiration Actions - Define when objects will be expired (deleted) from the bucket

-**Versioning**: new version ID will be created every upload.
+**Versioning**: New version ID will be created every upload.
 Any file not versioned prior to enabling versioning will be set to null.

 **S3 Replication**
 - Must enable versioning in source and dest for doing replication.
 Replication is not chained.
 (A > B > C)